J-HangarSpace

 Modified for the electronic intelligence (ELINT) and surveillance role, which has been fulfilled by a modified 1977-vintage Kawasaki C-1 flying as the EC-1 since 1983, the second prototype commenced flight testing from Gifu on February 8, 2018 (link).

-The first production C-2 took to the skies for the first time on May 17, 2016, and was officially handed over to the Ministry on June 30, the first of three scheduled for delivery by the end of March 2017.
+The first production C-2 took to the skies for the first time on May 17, 2016, and was officially handed over to the Ministry on June 30, the first of three that were scheduled for delivery by the end of March 2017.
 The JASDF still has an estimated requirement for 30 of the aircraft, which is in the same weight category as the Airbus A400M and Antonov An-70.
-As shown in the chart below, orders for 13 production aircraft have so far been placed; the single aircraft requested under FY2016 funding failed to secure final approval.
+As shown in the chart below, orders for 20 production aircraft* have so far been placed; the single aircraft requested under FY2016 funding failed to secure final approval.
 Drawn up before the pressurization test setback, the previous MTDP up to FY2018 had included 10 aircraft.

 Production Kawasaki C-2 Budget Requests/Approvals

-2011 2012 2014 2016 2017 2018 2019 2021 2022 2023 Total
+2011 2012 2014 2016 2017 2018 2019 2021 2022 2023 2024 Total

-2/2 2/2 2/2 1/0 3/3 2/2 2/2 2/1 1/0* 2/2 19/16
+2/2 2/2 2/2 1/0 3/3 2/2 2/2 2/1 1/0 2/2 1/1* 20/17

 It was January 2018 when the first of the production examples were declared fully operational with an active unit at Miho in Tottori Prefecture, where in September 2013 a new control tower was inaugurated and new purpose-built hangars were being built in anticipation of the C-2’s arrival.
 The completion of the first new hangar was marked by a ceremony on January 27, 2017.